Inflectra/spira-documentation/docs/Build-Server-Integration/Jenkins--Hudson.md

 The first half, the Artifact Identifier, is a two-letter code that is used throughout SpiraPlan, and is visible on almost every page in the application.
 For example, a requirement's identifier is "**RQ**".
 Incidents are "**IN**", and tasks are "**TK**".
 The artifact ID is the number of the artifact.
 So by creating a commit message that reads:

-SpiraPlan will automatically detect the tokens and will include links to them under the Associations tab for each revision detail in SpiraPlan.
+SpiraPlan will automatically detect the tokens and will include links to them under the Associations tab for each commit detail in SpiraPlan.

-In addition, when Jenkins creates the next build (that includes this revision), the plugin will automatically parse the revision message and convert the tokens into hyperlinks to the corresponding SpiraPlan artifact.
+In addition, when Jenkins creates the next build (that includes this commit), the plugin will automatically parse the commit message and convert the tokens into hyperlinks to the corresponding SpiraPlan artifact.
 That way, when developers view the build changelog in Jenkins, it will automatically include links to the SpiraPlan items:

 ![](img/Jenkins__Hudson_15.png)

-Meanwhile, inside SpiraPlan, the system will use the same information to automatically link the list of associated revisions to the build record:
+Meanwhile, inside SpiraPlan, the system will use the same information to automatically link the list of associated commits to the build record:

 ![](img/Jenkins__Hudson_16.png)